Augmented Reality is becoming a standard in online retail, with virtual try-on driving higher engagement and buyer confidence.

-Such functionality brings about plentiful advantages for both customers and businesses if implemented right.
-Being complex and energy-consuming, AR-based solutions require stores with excellent performance.
-So, you should take some steps to improve your shop prior to setting up a try-on feature.
-For instance, for online stores on Magento, the best measure will be to upgrade Magento 1 to Magento 2 and transform the website into a progressive web application.
+Such functionality offers numerous advantages for both customers and businesses when implemented correctly.
+Because they are complex and energy-intensive, AR-based solutions require stores with excellent performance.
+So, you should take steps to improve your shop before setting up a try-on feature.
+For instance, for Magento-based online stores, the best approach is to upgrade from Magento 1 to Magento 2 and transform the website into a progressive web application.

 On this page, we’ll explore five remarkable examples of try-on features used in the beauty, accessories, and footwear sectors.